lwsrbrts/Pwsh-Opto-Docker/README.md

 ![Pin layout for octo-coupler](https://github.com/lwsrbrts/Pwsh-Opto-Docker/raw/master/Pin-layout.png "Pin layout for octo-coupler")

-PowerShell uses WiringPi pin numbering so the octo-coupler `OUT` is connected to physical pin `7`, which is also WiringPi pin `7`.
-If you are not using physical pin `7`, your WiringPi pin is different.
-For example, physical pin `26` is WiringPi pin `11` as far as the PowerShell IoT module is concerned.
+PowerShell uses WiringPi pin numbering so the octo-coupler `OUT` is connected to physical pin `7` on the Raspberry Pi's GPIO, which is also WiringPi pin `7`.
+If you are not using physical pin `7`, the WiringPi pin is (obviously) different.
+For example, physical pin `26` on the Raspberry Pi GPIO is WiringPi pin `11` as far as the PowerShell IoT module is concerned.

 ## Install Docker